MiSTer-devel/C128_MiSTer/README.md

 Keys marked in blue are the keys sent when combined with <kbd>AltGr</kbd>.

 *): The <kbd>Pause/Break</kbd> key acts like the <kbd>No scroll</kbd> key, however the <kbd>Pause/Break</kbd> PC key is special as it does not send a signal when it is released.
 To solve this, when the <kbd>Pause/Break</kbd> key is pressed, the <kbd>No scroll</kbd> key signal to the C128 is pulsed for short period.
 To hold <kbd>No scroll</kbd> on the C128 for longer, either use <kbd>AltGr</kbd>+<kbd>F8</kbd>, or quickly double press <kbd>Pause/break</kbd> and press any key to release <kbd>No scroll</kbd>.

+**): When the Z80 CPU is active the top-row cursor keys become the default and <kbd>AltGr</kbd> selects the regular cursor keys.

 ## C128 cartridges